bmc/brizzled/id/116/index.md

 Parr outlines, very clearly, why XML is an inferior language for *human-to-computer* interaction.

+[Polyglot Maven][] has promise, since it provides a way to express Maven POMs in Groovy, Scala, Clojure and JRuby, among others.
+I'll admit that I've only played with Polyglot Maven a little bit.
+However, Polyglot Maven is really just Maven, with language-specific syntaxes replacing the XML version of the POM.
+As far as I can tell, from reading and experimenting with Polyglot Maven, I still can't escape Maven's declarative nature very easy.
+I can't, for instance, just add some new inline Scala code to accomplish some project-specific task.

+Clearly, what I want is something with Maven's power, but with an easy way to escape to a real programming language.

 ## Yeah, but what's my alternative?

 There *are* alternatives to Maven, alternatives that still retain the power